 In the opinion of the musicologist and Chopinist Jim Samson, the work can only be explained as a two key piece, in both F major and A minor, yet coalesces into an entire organic expression, a Romantic 'fragment of autobiography' if you will.
 Sometimes Chopin would perform the childlike innocence of the opening lyrical siciliana as a separate work and not continue to the volcanic, explosive and almost terrifyingly passionate presto con fuoco.
 The regions of the work loosely resemble in spirit and design, that of the Preludes themselves, almost bordering on the autonomous.

 Shebanova makes much of the contrast of mood and the chiaroscuro illumination of this highly temperamental, febrile fluctuation in the work, much assisted by the disturbing varied register colours and timbres given these moods on the Erard.
 The driving desperation she brings before the exhausted resignation of the close is deeply affecting.
 Certainly she presented 'Op.
-38 as a narrative of national martydom'.
+38 as a narrative of national martyrdom'.
 [Professor Johnathan D. Bellman]

 I have always felt piano students during the course of their studies should be urged by their teachers to play some Chopin on an early instrument to augment their feeling and cultural contextual understanding of what his pupil Princess Marcelina Czartoryska referred to as 'le climat de Chopin'.
 Accelerate their imagination!
 Chopin was that breed, a composer-pianist, exclusively playing his own work in recital.
 What a transcendent experience that must have been on a Pleyel or if he was physically tired, an Erard.